 Home Energy Management (HEM) is a suite of integrated solutions from AEP that gives us the foundation to do all of these things.
 In 2018, personalized HEM information was available to customers in AEP Ohio, Public Service Company of Oklahoma (PSO) and Indiana Michigan Power (I&M).

 IM Home, Indiana Michigan Power (I&M) Company’s innovative home energy management program, allows our customers to use a mobile app and a Wi-Fi-enabled thermostat to control their energy use at any time.
 The program can automatically pick the best time to cool the home, using the least amount of energy, according to the customer’s comfort preferences.
 The smart thermostat program gives customers year-round energy savings.

 A feature of this program was the release in 2018 of our HEM voice-assisted app that works with Google Assistant and Amazon’s Alexa platforms.
 Through the app, customers can use voice commands to access their account or energy use information using either platform.
 The program is currently available only to I&M customers, but we are considering expansion across our service territory.
-Learn more in Technology Solutions for Customers.
+Learn more in Customer Channels.

 Residential customers of AEP Ohio who have smart meters can participate in a home energy management program that allows them to manage their energy use in real time.
 Through the It’s Your Power℠ program, customers can download an app that allows them to automate and control smart devices as well as receive real-time updates on the energy their home is using.
 Other benefits of the program include the ability to remotely adjust their thermostat, set a budget goal for electricity usage and pay their bill online.